fsharp/fsharp.org/use/linux/index.md

 Once installed, see the [Linux and Cross-Platform Development Guide](/guides/mac-linux-cross-platform) to go further.

+#### Note on Mono dependency

+Please note that a relatively recent version of Mono is a prerequisite of installing F#.
+It is recommended to install at least `3.2.X`, although `>3.0.6` should be sufficient.
+Compiling Mono from source is a slow process so it is preferable to install using your package manager.
+Debian *testing* and Ubuntu 14.04 are known to have sufficiently recent versions available in the package repositories.
+Xamarin also offer [up-to-date packages for various Linux distributions](http://www.go-mono.com/mono-downloads/download.html).

 ### Option 2: Build and install the F# 3.1 runtime, compiler and tools